Enrollment Management | Financial Aid Services

 If you have previously completed OSHA training and need a copy of your osha certificate, you may contact the OSHA office directly at 792-3532.

 All Federal Work-Study Employees must complete a Pre-Employment Health Screening with Employee Health Services, located at 57 Bee Street.
-A drug screen is included with this health screening.
+A drug screen is included with this physical.
 This policy is in accordance with MUSC Human Resources guidelines.
 There are no exceptions.
+Students will provide their availability so that

 After selecting open positions, the student should schedule interviews.
 During the interview, be sure to gain a good understanding of what the job entails.
 It is important for the student to ask questions and help the interviewer understand what you hope to gain from this work experience.
 We encourage you to seek employment that will compliment and reinforce your course of study.